vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 Getting the Addresses
 ---------------------

 To use HubAction, you will need the IP address of the device, and sometimes the hub.

+How the device IP and port are stored my vary depending on the device type.
 There's currently not a public API to get this information easily, so until there is, you will need to handle this in your device-type handler.
 Consider using helper methods like these to get this information:

 .. code-block:: groovy